postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 You can use the mock call log to troubleshoot your requests to mock servers.

-If the **Response** column contains `No matching requests`, this might mean that your mock server is not set up correctly.
+If `No matching requests` displays in the **Response** column, this might mean there is a problem with your mock server configuration.
 Make sure there is an [example saved for the request](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) in the collection you are mocking.

 <img alt="Troubleshooting mock calls" src="https://assets.postman.com/postman-docs/v10/mock-server-no-match-v10.jpg" />